 If you don’t have access to natural gas in your area, then a number of models in this review will be irrelevant for you.
 However, most areas these days do have it so you should be fine.
 Be sure to check your local area to be sure before you buy.

-One last thing, if you need a water heater for outdoor use, be sure to purchase a CSA approved tankless water heater for the outdoors.
-Nine out of the ten models in this review are not meant for outdoor use.
+One last thing, if you need a water heater for outdoor use, be sure to purchase a CSA approved water heater for the outdoors.
+Nine out of the ten models in this reviews are not meant for outdoor use.

 Not only can this void your warranty, but it can create a dangerous situation for you or anyone else using the water heater in a way that was not intended for it to be used.
 If you are not sure if the water heater you are going to buy is indoor or outdoor, ask for assistance at the location before you buy it.